Garbage Collection Log Settings for Jira when using Java Version 11

 The following Java flags are no longer supported in Java 9 and upwards, as the Unified JVM Logging has been introduced

 When running JIRA with Java 11, these flags below must be removed, otherwise JIRA will fail to start.

 -XX:+PrintGCDetails -XX:+PrintGCDateStamps -XX:+PrintGCTimeStamps -XX:+PrintGCCause -XX:+UseGCLogFileRotation -XX:NumberOfGCLogFiles=5 -XX:GCLogFileSize=20M -Xloggc:<PATH_TO_GC_LOGS>

-You must remove these flags when running JIRA with Java 11, otherwise JIRA will fail to start.
 Make sure to add the one below to keep logging GC activity.

 Update: Failed to recognize file format in GCViewer

 If you are analyzing the GC logs on GCViewer, you might run into this error :